emmatyping/cpython/Modules/_zstd/README.md

 3. PyDoc_StrVar/manual argument parsing is replaced with argument clinic where possible.
 4. Removed forced inlining/no inlining
 5. replaced the inclusion of other .c files in `_zstd.c` with the creation of multiple object files to be linked in to `_zstd.c`.
 This should make compilation faster and the code easier to understand.
-6. "RichMem" is used by default, which boils down to calculating the output buffer size up-front.
+6. "RichMem" is used by default more or less, which boils down to calculating the output buffer size up-front.
+We don't use memremap buffers, but this could be contributed separately
 7. The ZSTD_c_targetCBlockSize parameter is omitted as the minimum zstd version is not yet v1.5.6
 8. This implementation uses the standard library output buffer utility
 9. level_or_option replaced with independent level and options kwargs